M-Graphics001/Ai-prompting-for-biginners-/README.md

 1. Introduction

-Start here if you are completely new to AI and prompting.

 - "What is AI?"
 (01-introduction/what-is-ai.md)
 - "What is Prompting?"
 (01-introduction/what-is-prompting.md)

 2. Prompt Basics

-Learn how to construct better prompts.

 - "Anatomy of a Prompt" (02-prompt-basics/anatomy-of-a-prompt.md)
 - "Context and Constraints" (02-prompt-basics/context-and-constraints.md)
 - "Output Formats" (02-prompt-basics/output-formats.md)

 3. Prompting Techniques

-Learn useful techniques for improving your results.

 - "Zero-Shot Prompting" (03-prompting-techniques/zero-shot-prompting.md)
 - "Few-Shot Prompting" (03-prompting-techniques/few-shot-prompting.md)